| Title: | Knowledge Space Theory Input/Output |

 function.

-(default), the elements of the sets are letters,
+If as.letters is TRUE (default), the elements of the sets are letters,

 otherwise numbers.

-), the relation is closed under
+The relation is always closed under reflexivity and transitivity.

-The incidence matrix of the surmise relation. |
+The incidence matrix of the surmise relation.

 Cord Hockemeyer [email protected]